 QDRO Becomes Separate Property for Couples

-While clients may consider an In Marriage QDRO, they should work with legal professionals, tax experts, and their financial planner to determine if this is the best course of action.
+While clients may consider a Marital QDRO, they should work with legal professionals, tax experts, and their financial planner to determine if this is the best course of action.

 Back to Our Client Example